Today in European history: the Battle of Las Navas de Tolosa (1212)

 Unfortunately for Muhammad al-Nasir, by 1211 Castile had recovered from its massive defeat 16 years earlier.
 When the Almohads refocused on al-Andalus, their first target was a Christian fortress called Salvatierra, which was embedded so far into Muslim territory that it was practically cut off from the rest of Christian Iberia.
 Alfonso opted not to defend it because of that geography, and so it was easily picked off by the Almohads.
 But the following year Alfonso put together an army that included forces from Navarre, Aragon, Portugal, and several independent Christian military orders.
 He led this army out against the Muslims in late June/early July, and they managed to make Alarcos a distant memory.

 Muhammad al-Nasir didn’t challenge Alfonso’s army at first, hoping to let it wear itself out and extend its supply lines past their breaking point.
 But when a couple of weeks went by with no sign his plan was working, the Almohad caliph decided to march his army out to meet Alfonso at Las Navas de Tolosa on July 16.
 The battle was a rout by the Christians, even though the Almohads may have outnumbered them by as much as 2-to-1 (the Almohad army was probably a couple of thousand men on either side of 25,000, while it’s unlikely that the Castilian-led force had more than 15,000).
-We don’t really know why it went this way, so historians tend to blame Muhammad al-Nasir for being a lousy commander, which may well be true.
-There are accounts that have part of the Christian army breaking through Muhammad al-Nasir’s bodyguard and sending the caliph fleeing the battle, so maybe that was a turning point.
+We don’t really know why the battle went this way, so historians tend to blame Muhammad al-Nasir for being a lousy commander, which may well be true.
+There are accounts that have part of the Christian army breaking through Muhammad al-Nasir’s bodyguard and sending the caliph fleeing the battle, so maybe that was a turning point, but the actual details surrounding the battle are relatively sparse.
 The Christians lost around 2000 men against unknown but very high Muslim casualties.

 After the battle, the Almohad position in Iberia declined rapidly, and by 1250 the Christians had taken both Cordoba and Seville, two of the largest and most powerful cities in al-Andalus.
 Eventually only Granada remained in Muslim hands, and it belonged to the Nasirid dynasty, not the Almohads.
 Muhammad al-Nasir died in 1213 back in North Africa, and the Almohad dynasty began to come apart at the seams when his successor, Yusuf II, died without an obvious heir in 1224.
 The Almohads hung around in North Africa until 1270 or so, but emerging regional dynasties spent most of that time chipping away at their territory.